 Why Use “Likes” as Your Default Metric

 Why?
 That’s simple…it’s easy.
-For many food truck owners using likes as the key measurement is a no-brainer.
+For many food truck owners using organic (not bought) Facebook likes as the key measurement is a no-brainer.
 And on the surface, it does seem like the right answer.
 But your Facebook’s success shouldn’t be boiled down to simply how many people have “liked” your food truck’s page.

 What Else Can You Measure

 Revenue is certainly the one that should interest you most.
 Granted, it’s not easy to calculate revenue when it relates to social media.
 However, social media can be used as a way of driving traffic to your website where some food truck owners sell products, show upcoming parking locations and provide contact forms for catering opportunities; all of which can add to your mobile food company’s bottom line.
 These actions, by the way, can be accurately measured against your Facebook page as a referral source of traffic in Google Analytics.

 Conversions that happen on your website as a result of social media traffic, though, are just one good way to measure success.
 Other metrics include time-on-site, pages viewed, return visits, and participation on your Facebook page.